evazapata/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 And this will return the express content.
 We then obtained what we initially wanted with : `ProxyPass "/api/countries/" "http://172.17.0.3:3000/"`.

 ### Part C - Setting a new Docker image for a reverse proxy (on every container)
-##### (At this point, Docker having had a complete reset, I had to build and run the containers again.
-Then we have 172.17.0.3 as the IP address of apache_static and 172.17.0.2 as the IP address of express_dynamic)

 First, we have to go inside the *apache_reverse_proxy* folder we had created.
 In it, we will create a *conf* folder in which we will create two files : *000-default.conf* and *001-reverse-proxy.conf*.
 These are the same files that we created in part B.